-In general, cancer in children is uncommon, so it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
-That’s why more than 60% of children with cancer are treated as part of a clinical trial.
-Clinical trials are research studies that compare standard treatments (the best known treatments available) with newer approaches to treatments that may be more effective.
-Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
-Studying new treatments involves careful monitoring using scientific methods, and all participants are followed closely to track their health and progress.
+In general, cancer in children is uncommon.
+This means it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
+That is why more than 60% of children with cancer are treated as part of a clinical trial.
+A clinical trial is a research study that tests a new approach to treatment.
+The “standard of care” is the best treatments known based on previous clinical trials.
+Clinical trials may test such approaches as a new drug, a new combination of existing treatments, or new doses of current therapies.
+The health and safety of all children participating in clinical trials are closely monitored.

-To take advantage of these newer treatments, it is best that children with cancer be treated at a cancer center with access to specialists in pediatric cancer.
+To take advantage of these newer treatments, children with cancer should be treated at a pediatric cancer center or a cancer center with access to specialists in pediatric cancer.
 Doctors at these centers have extensive experience in treating children with cancer and have access to the latest research.
 A doctor who specializes in treating children with cancer is called a pediatric oncologist.

-In many cases, a team of doctors works with a child and the family to provide care; this is called a multidisciplinary team.
+In many cases, a team of doctors works with a child and the family to provide care.
+This is called a multidisciplinary team.
 Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, nutritionists, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

 Treatment options and recommendations depend on several factors, including the classification of ALL, possible side effects, and the patient’s preferences and overall health.
 Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with your child’s doctor and what your child can expect while receiving the treatment.
+Talk with your child’s doctor about the goals of each treatment and what your child can expect while receiving the treatment.
+These types of talks are called “shared decision-making.”
+Shared decision-making is when you and the doctors work together to choose treatments that fit the goals of your child’s care.
+Shared decision-making is particularly important for childhood ALL because there are different treatment options.
 Learn more about making treatment decisions.

 Chemotherapy is the primary treatment for ALL.
 It may be given by mouth (orally), injected into a vein or muscle, or injected into the cerebral spinal fluid (CSF).
 It is generally done in four phases: